When researching “things to do inCuraçao”, I found Aquafari Curacao. Since I find myself to be

 boring safe most times, I decided to tackle another item on my 30 Before 30 list and use a submersible scooter for a snorkel/scuba-like experience.

 The Aquafari is located on Pirate Bay; about 30 minutes from the Royal Sea Aquarium Resort.
-I used the taxi service provided by my hotel, but you can request a taxi pickup through them.
+I used the taxi provided by my hotel, but they offer a taxi service well.
 Upon arrival, I was greeted by Suzy and Chica.
 The reservation was done via email and she knew who I was right away.
 Since I was early, Suzy provided a pass for me to go on the private beach, which immediately became a quick photo opportunity.

 Not long after, two visitors from Holland arrived to reserve their spot for the tour.
 I was also greeted by our underwater scuba guides Andy and Emelton (who introduced himself as Charles).
 Suzy brought the three of us in for a brief overview of the tour, instructions on how to communicate with each other underwater and directions on how to get in and out of the scooter.
 Since the helmet was completely opened (and I already paid), I wondered how on earth I would breathe.
 Suzy mentioned it was similar to placing a full cup of water into a bowl of water; there is always air at the top.
 Oxygen tanks are connected to the scooter and air flows through the helmet.
 The logic made sense, but I was still nervous and Suzy said it SHOWED.

 While the three of us waited for the guys to finish setting up, we spoke about my experience living in NYC and theirs living in Holland.
 I was so happy they spoke English because my Dutch skills were super limited.
 It was a first for me, but I was also asked about how I felt during 9/11, my views on how much NYC and travel on a global scale have changed since, and what it is like to go to the Barclays Center and Yankee Stadium.
 I also got tips and suggestions for visiting Holland.